Badger Valley Loop Nevada

 8: Intersection, Continue South on Repeater Road (10.4mi)

 Continue south on Repeater Road.
 Some maps show Repeater Road turning into Alamo Tower Road South at this point.
 The road east goes to a cellular radio tower.
 The road to the west is a spur to the Badger Mountain hiking trail.
 The first photo is looking south.
 The second one is looking north.
-The last has the Jeep facing south with the spur to the Badger Mountain hiking trail to the east.
+The last has the Jeep facing south with the spur to the Badger Mountain hiking trail to the west.

 9: Head East at Junction with Badger Valley Loop Road (12.7mi)